The Diamond Head Game

-The Diamond Head Game is an American game show that aired from January 6 to July 4, 1975 in five-day-a-week syndication.
+The Diamond Head Game is an American game show that aired from January 6 to July 4, 1975, in five-day-a-week syndication.
 Borrowing its name from a long dormant volcano on the island of Oahu, the series was hosted by Bob Eubanks and assistant Jane Nelson, and is the only game show ever to have been taped entirely on location in Hawaii.
 Alan Thicke composed the theme music.

 Premise

 The Diamond Head Game had two formats.
 The first format was used for the first 13 weeks.

 Format #1

 Front game

 The audience was divided into four sections, each representing "one of the islands of Hawaii."
 Two contestants were selected from each section at a time to compete in a best-of-three faceoff for the right to play the second round.
 Eubanks asked a series of general knowledge toss-ups that were either true/false or multiple choice.
 Buzzing in with a correct answer earned a player a point, but answering incorrectly gave the point to the opponent.
-The first to two points advanced to the next round and the process was repeated with the other three sections of the audience.
+The first to score two points advanced to the next round and the process was repeated with the other three sections of the audience.

 In the second round, the four remaining contestants stood at the bottom of a three-step podium referred to as the base of Diamond Head.
 In this round, the contestants had to recall items from a list of twelve read by Eubanks.
 One at a time the contestants took turns giving answers, stopping only when either one of them answered incorrectly, failed to answer within three seconds or (in rare cases) completing the list.
 The first player to miss was eliminated from the game and the other three won $50.
 If a list was completed without a miss, all four players won $50 and a new list was played.

 On the second step, one more player was eliminated, the two survivors won $100 and faced off for a chance to face the money volcano in the bonus round.
 One last list was played with the last player standing winning the game.
 All contestants kept their winnings.